intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/CPP_Examples/README.md

 pip install transformers==4.45.0 accelerate==0.33.0
 ```

-Please refer to [Quick Start](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-prerequisites) for more details about `ipex-llm` installation on Intel NPU.
+Please refer to [Quickstart](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-prerequisites) for more details about `ipex-llm` installation on Intel NPU.

 ### 1.2 Runtime Configurations
-Please refer to [Quick Start](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#runtime-configurations) for environment variables setting based on your device.
+Please refer to [Quickstart](../../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#runtime-configurations) for environment variables setting based on your device.

 ## 2. Convert Model
 We provide a [convert script](convert.py) under current directory, by running it, you can obtain the whole weights and configuration files which are required to run C++ example.